rebcabin/masr/specs.md

 # 29. TTYPE

-`Ttype` is a term with nested multi-specs, so it fits in the macro scheme written at the top of this file.
-Its subtypes, `Integer`, `Real`, `Logical`, etc., have additional structure we automate here.
+`Ttype` is a term with nested multi-specs.

 ## 29.1.
-Pluralities
+PREREQUISITE TYPES AND ALIASES

 ```clojure